BonnieMcLean/IcoTools/README.md

 # General overview

-Icotools is a [python package](https://pypi.org/project/icotools/), to install it, use `pip install icotools`.
+Icotools is a [python package](https://pypi.org/project/icotools/).
+To install it, use `pip install icotools`.

 Icotools comes with two functions: